valentin19/ember-tds/README.md

 # ember-tds

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This repository contains different project in ember framework.

+Ember tds contains a page that counts the number of characters in a message as well as a product selection page.

+Ember td3 contains a contact management application.

+And boards is a project management application.

 ## Prerequisites